Aircraft in fiction: Lockheed SR-71 Blackbird

-In Payne Harrison's 1990 novel Storming Intrepid, the US deploys an SR-71 over the USSR on an ELINT mission to record communications between the hijacked shuttle Intrepid and Soviet commanders on the ground.
+In Payne Harrison's 1990 novel Storming Intrepid, the US deploys an SR-71 Blackbird over the USSR on an ELINT mission to record communications between the hijacked shuttle Intrepid and Soviet commanders on the ground.
 The Soviet air defenses attempt to shoot down the aircraft as it tries to get out of Soviet airspace.
 The aircraft briefly flames out, but successfully recovers and narrowly escapes a missile trap by Mikoyan MiG-31 interceptors.